fullfatthings/wagtail_draftail_anchors/README.md

-# Wagtail Draftail Anchors
+# Wagtail Draftail Anchors (modified)

-Adds the ability to add and edit anchors in the Draftail rich text editor, as well as automatically adding (slug-form) anchor ids to all headings.
+Adds the ability to add and edit anchors in the Draftail rich text editor

+This is a modified fork of [jacobtoppm/wagtail_draftail_anchors](https://github.com/jacobtoppm/wagtail_draftail_anchors#readme) which removes automatic header anchoring

 ## Installation